pwtail/readme/README.md

 Some integration with IPython will still be needed, for the case when it's just code you type in the REPL (which has to be wrapped in a greenlet).

+**Plans**

+The blocker now is the absence of the async database backends in django.
+But that is not much work.
+The first database driver supported will be [psycopg](https://github.com/psycopg/psycopg).
+The sync backend for that driver is [almost](https://github.com/django/django/pull/15687) merged.